dlatk/dlatk/doc/source/install.rst

 (Optional) Install the IBM Wordcloud jar file.
 ----------------------------------------------

-The default wordcloud module is installed in Step 2 via pip.
-This can be changed to the IBM wordcloud module which produces nicer wordclouds.
-To do this:

-1. You must sign up for a IBM DeveloperWorks account and download ibm-word-cloud.jar.
+The IBM wordcloud module is our default.
+To install this you must sign up for a IBM DeveloperWorks account and download ibm-word-cloud.jar.
 Place this file into ``../dlatk/lib/``.

+If you are unable to install this jar then you can use the python wordcloud module:

+1. pip install wordcloud

-2. Change the  ../dlatk/lib/wordcloud.py to ``wordcloud_algorithm='ibm'``
+2. Change ``wordcloud_algorithm='ibm'`` in ../dlatk/lib/wordcloud.py to ``wordcloud_algorithm='amueller'``.

 Command Line Interface
 ======================

-DLATK is run using dlatk.py which is added to /usr/bin/local during the installation process.
+DLATK is run using dlatkInterface.py which is added to /usr/bin/local during the installation process.

 MySQL Configuration
 ===================

 1. DLATK is *highly* dependent on MySQL.
 You must have this installed.

-2. Any calls to dlatk.py will open MySQL.
-With your database any text data must have two columns:
+2. Any calls to dlatkInterface.py will open MySQL.
+We assume any table with text data has the following columns:

 * message: text data
 * message_id: unique numeric identifier for each message